How Much Does It Cost to Sign Up & Sell LuLaRoe? 2023 Edition.

 Sponsors also receive compensation (a very small percentage, paid for by LuLaRoe, not you) when you are on their team, so keep that in mind as well.
 LuLaRoe does not allow you to switch sponsors, either, and if your sponsor goes out of business for whatever reason, you will roll-up to the next active retailer--who you may or may not know.

-A local sponsor is not a necessity at all, but can be helpful when it comes to sharing inventory and doing LuLaRoom takeovers.
+Something to keep in mind is that a local sponsor is not a necessity, but can be helpful when it comes to sharing inventory and doing LuLaRoom takeovers.

 This is a BUSINESS, and owning a business means HARD WORK.